About - Staff Member - Dean C. Garfield

-In 2011, Dean was named Top Lobbyist by The Hill for his leadership of ITI and his work with companies and stakeholders to make tech a more diverse and inclusive industry.
+In 2015, Dean was named Top Lobbyist by The Hill for his leadership of ITI and his work with companies and stakeholders to make tech a more diverse and inclusive industry.
 Dean was honored with the first REACH Breaking Barriers Award in May 2010, recognizing him for his deep commitment to leading the world’s most dynamic industry in its efforts to support and inspire young people to develop the important science, technology, engineering and math (STEM) skills they must have to become tomorrow’s scientific problem solvers.
 Dean serves on the boards of College for Every Student, the SEED School of Washington, D.C., and serves as the Board President of Aiden Montessori School.
-He has been featured in several national publications, on National Public Radio and Bloomberg Television News, representing the high-tech industry on the issues that matter most to the sector.
+He has been featured in several national publications, on National Public Radio (NPR), CNBC, and Bloomberg TV News, representing the tech industry on the issues that matter most to the sector.

 Blog Posts by Dean C. Garfield

 We Celebrate “The Greatest” as a Disruptor Who Achieved Change (ITI, June 10, 2016)

 Today the world is saying goodbye to Muhammad Ali (1942-2016), the American former heavyweight champion boxer and one of the greatest sporting figures and social activists of the 20th century.
 As an Olympic ...

 For Tech, Everyday is Earth Day in Our Commitment to the Environment (ITI, April 22, 2016)

 On this Earth Day, it's time to move beyond debating climate change and get to work rolling up our sleeves and tapping the best and brightest minds so we can tackle this challenge.
 For too long, taking ...